InfinityBotList/Solaris/README.md

-## Custom Logger for Infinity Bot List
+## Infinity Logger
-Not a Public Module.
-No docs available!
+Custom Logger used by most of our Websites and Services.

+---

+## Stay Tuned
+More info and instructions coming soon.